William Molesworth (British Army officer): Biography

 On 20 October 1917, he returned to flying Nieuports when assigned to No. 29 Squadron RFC (29 Sqn) as a captain.
 He gained his first victories with them on 8 November 1917, setting an enemy reconnaissance two-seater and an Albatros D.V on fire.
 He then scored at a steady rate until his eighteenth and last victory on 18 March 1918.
 On 26 March 1918 he was awarded a bar to his MC.

 He served as an instructor, with the temporary rank of major, at the Central Flying School between 26 June and 4 September 1918.
 He retained his temporary majority when appointed commander of No. 158 Squadron RAF on 3 September 1918.
-On 12 September he was awarded the Medaglia d'Argento al Valore Militare (Silver Medal of Military Valor) by Italy.
+On 12 September, just two months before the armistice of 11 November 1918 which ended the war, he was awarded the Medaglia d'Argento al Valore Militare (Silver Medal of Military Valor) by Italy.
 He gave up command of his squadron and on 15 October 1919 relinquished his commission on ceasing to be employed, being restored to the establishment of the Royal Munster Fusiliers.

 The Royal Munster Fusiliers were disbanded on 31 July 1922, and Molesworth was serving as a Railway Traffic Officer, when on 13 September 1922 he was appointed a captain in the Royal Sussex Regiment, with seniority from 7 April 1917.
 On 13 February 1924 he was transferred to the Royal Tank Corps (later the Royal Tank Regiment), where he was promoted to the substantive rank of major on 28 February 1931.

-He continued his military service into the Second World War and was promoted to lieutenant colonel on 1 April 1940, and retired from the army on 13 September 1941.
+He continued his military service into the Second World War, which began in September 1939, and was promoted to lieutenant colonel on 1 April 1940, before retiring from the army on 13 September 1941.
 He then worked at the Ministry of Supply, until his retirement in 1954.